Road transport in Australia: Outback

 Failure to observe these precautions can result in death.
+Much of Australians outback is in the mostly unpopulated area in the center of the Australian mainland. much of the outback roads are unmaintained or unpaved dirt roads.
+With potentially high heat in the summer, muddy ground after rainfall, and distance from services, it is often advised not to travel these rugged routes without caution.

 Ferries

 The Spirit of Tasmania is a service operated by TT-Line with two ocean-going ferries providing a "road" link between Tasmania and the mainland.
 There is also a Searoad ferry service across the opening of Port Phillip connecting Sorrento and Queenscliff.
 Kangaroo Island is connected to Cape Jervis by the SeaLink service.

 Many of the road crossings over the lower Murray River are provided by government-operated cable ferries.

 Road rules and regulation

 Economic regulation

 Although trucks had played important local carriage tasks since their introduction to Australia, it was not until the 1970s that improved highways and larger trucks allowed the rapid development of long haul operations and intense competition with rail transport.
 This situation led to the industry disturbances (see section Costs and funding above) on the causes of which the Commission of Enquiry into the NSW freight industry reported.
 The Enquiry made a series of recommendations for reform involving economic principles, legal provisions, financing, economic regulation and safe operating conditions but found that effective action could not be taken at the State level.
 It would require re-examination of the central issue of freedom of interstate transport as embodied in Section 92 of the Constitution of Australia, and the development of appropriate national responses.
 With this basis, the National Freight Inquiry, completed a comprehensive survey of the national industry with major proposals.
 This resulted in long running development of new governance arrangements and policy for economic regulation of both road and rail freight transport.
 As a result, following the cooperative Federalism initiative of the 1990s, these matters are the responsibility of the National Transport Commission, within the general oversight of the Australian Transport Council of Ministers.